VinodLouis/seminar-contents/8-chat-server-one-to-one/README.md

 # An end-to-end Chat Server

-An application using socket.io for IRC like server
+An application using socket.io for one-to-one channel

  - NodeJS
  - Socket.io